 The only thing that slowed this mango’s demise was refrigeration it may have experienced on the way to the store.
 While too-cold air can further damage a mango, the right amount of chilling makes everything, including tissue deterioration, go slower.

 But not even perfectly chilled air could reverse this situation.

-To be fair to the Fruit Fly Prevention Spa, there are other circumstances that could have caused this mango’s demise.
+To be fair to the Fruit Fly Prevention Spa, other circumstances that could have caused this mango to take a turn for the worse.
 Storing the tropical fruit in a too-cold environment could have also damaged the cells.
 A nutritional problem could have led to the discoloration as well.